collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_Comparison_Table.md

 - **Propofol infusion** serves as the default hypnotic spine in this framework.
 - Volatile agent (e.g., sevoflurane) may be used as an optional adjunct per workflow or institutional practice; it is not required.

+### Critical Requirement: Hypnotic Continuity

+**Every patient requires continuous hypnosis maintained by:**
+- Propofol TIVA (75–125 mcg/kg/min) **AND/OR**
+- Sevoflurane (0.7–1 MAC, age-adjusted)

+**OFIA adjuncts are additive but not substitutive:**
+- Dexmedetomidine provides sedation and sympatholysis (NOT surgical hypnosis)
+- Ketamine provides analgesia and dissociation (NOT reliable unconsciousness)
+- Lidocaine and magnesium provide analgesia only
+- These adjuncts allow **dose reduction** of hypnotics while maintaining depth

+**Do not rely on adjuncts alone for unconsciousness.**

 ### Emergence: Planned Taper and Verification
 - Emergence is treated as a high-risk phase requiring intentional planning.
 - Hypnotic and adjunct infusions are tapered 10–15 minutes prior to anticipated end of surgery.